Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Non-woven wallpaper

-Turquoise wallpaper behind Duravit D-Neo sink area
+Turquoise wallpaper behind the Duravit D-Neo sink area

 Fiberglass wallpaper